 Peat filtration.
 Alternately, soft water combined with high pH is a situation where I think peat filtration would work to drop the pH, all the more effectively because the buffering is already so low.
 (Peat filtration has its own page.)
 Pre-wetted sphagnum peat also softens water slightly, and the way it does this has the effect of reducing the pH.
-The complicated organic molecules of humic substances in peat, one of my substitutes for handy but expensive "blackwater extracts, ;bind the positively-charged calcium and magnesium ions and exchange them for positively-charged hydrogen ions.
+The complicated organic molecules of humic substances in peat, one of my substitutes for handy but expensive "blackwater extracts", bind the positively-charged calcium and magnesium ions and exchange them for positively-charged hydrogen ions.
 The more free H+ ions, the lower the pH, by definition.
 Other sources for mild "blackwater" chemistry with some similar effects are leaf litter, Osmunda fiber, coconut shells, even a used green tea bag in the filter.

 In general, keeping in mind that stability of the pH is more important to fish than any particular pH value, you won't rush too fast to add more peat: use a little, then test it and wait a day.
 You should avoid making changes greater than 0.2pH in a day.
 Keep a log.

 Ion-exchange water-softening resins.
 In common household system water-softening systems, ion-exchange resins swap two sodium or potassium ions for each divalent calcium or magnesium ion they take up.
 The resin beads are recharged in brine.
 As a general rule, if the ion-exchange resin is "re-chargable" in salt brine, then it's putting sodium ions into your water.
 Good for lathering your shampoo, but not for aquarium work.
 Even if it is for sale at the LFS.
 Some aquarists dismiss the effects of this added sodium.
 Others tell you that household water softened by ion-exchange is never suited to aquariums.
-Sodium is undesirable in a freshwater aquarium; but there is a better cation than sodium for recharging ion-exchange resins: potassium.
+Sodium is undesirable in a freshwater aquarium; but in a planted tank there is a better cation than sodium for recharging ion-exchange resins: potassium.

 Recharging with potassium chloride.
 Though it is more expensive than common rock salt, potassium chloride (KCl) is just as effective at recharging ion-exchange resins, according to a Cargill Salt website FAQ concerning water softening.
 The Q&A in question goes like this: